Recreation & Leisure Services (RCLS)

 This course is designed to instruct paddlers in whitewater kayaking techniques.
 The course will emphasize the essential skills needed for paddling moderately difficult rivers.
 The basic kayaking skills that are taught in the course include: paddle strokes, boat control, and basic whitewater safety information.

 RCLS 240.
-OVERVIEW OF THERAPEUTIC RECREATION SERVICES.
+INTRODUCTION TO THERAPEUTIC RECREATION.
 4 Credits.

 RCLS 250.
 CAMP ADMINISTRATION AND LEADERSHIP.
 3 Credits.